-The IJB Public Engagement Committee enables Glasgow’s citizens and local third and independent sector organisations to have a direct route of engagement and role in the policy development process in relation to integrated community health and social care services.
+The IJB Public Engagement Committee enables Glasgow’s citizens and local third and independent sector organisations to have a direct route of engagement and role in the policy development process in relation to integrated health and social care services.
 As part of its role, the Committee approves and keeps under review the Integration Joint Board’s Participation and Engagement Strategy.

 More information on the IJB Public Engagement Committee and its meeting papers are available.